-For this Action Plan (FY24), the process began with a public hearing on January 19, 2023 to solicit community comments.
+For this Action Plan (FY25), the process began with a remote public hearing on January 18, 2024 and an in person meeting was held on March 21, 2024 to solicit community comments.
 A Request for Proposals was issued for public service, economic development and housing programs, as well as to City departments for public facilities and infrastructure improvement proposals.
-Following development of the plan, a second public hearing will be held on

-April 20, 2023.
-The City Council will be requested to authorize submission of the Application for Federal Funding on April 13, 2023.
+Following development of the plan, a third public hearing will be held at the City Hall Annex at 6pm on April 18, 2024.
+The City Council will be requested to authorize submission of the Application for Federal Funding on April 11, 2023.